anoobbacker/storsimpledevicemgmttools/README.md

-# storsimpledevicemgmttools
+# StorSimple Device Management Tools
-This project will contain scripts which can be leveraged for automating StorSimple device management.
+This project will contain scripts and other tools which can be leveraged for automating StorSimple device management.

     Steps to execute the script:
     ----------------------------